MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 # Supplemental Activities

-Not far from Zurich and Zug is the little village of Hirzel where Johanna Spyri grew up.
+Not far from Zurich and Zug is the little village of Hirzel where Johanna Spyri, the author of Heidi, grew up.
 Come visit and learn all about the author who wrote the world-famous book, Heidi.
+In keeping with the Heidi theme, visit a replica of the Dorf where Heidi lived.

 Keeping along the Heidi theme, visit which is designed to look a replica of the Dorf where Heidi lived. <a href="https://www.ourswissexperience.com/en/2021/09/23/heididorf-heidis-village-maienfeld-visiting-the-worlds-most-famous-swiss-girl/ " rel="nofollow">Visiting Heidi's village</a>